Synonym(s)

 General informationThis section has been translated automatically.

-LRCs as important controls of gene expression can be located many thousands of base pairs away from the actual site of transcription.
-How these long distances within the genome are bridged is still hypothetical.
-Finally, different models are discussed:
+LRCs as important control elements of gene expression can be located many thousands of base pairs away from the actual site of transcription.
+How these large distances within the genome are bridged is still hypothetical.
+Ultimately, various models are being discussed:

-looping model.
-The LCR sequence of the DNA forms a loop which physically approaches the gene region to be transcribed.
-By this physical approximation, the LCR sequence can influence the transcription of the gene.
+- Loop formation or "looping model".
+The LCR sequence of the DNA forms a loop that physically approaches the gene region that is to be transcribed.
+This physical approximation allows the LCR sequence to influence the transcription of the gene.

-Along the loop: In the so-called "along the loop" procedure, the complex of LCR and bound factors travels along the DNA until it recognizes the corresponding promoter region.
+- Along-strand method: In the so-called "along-strand method", the complex of LCR and bound factors travels along the DNA until it recognizes the corresponding promoter region.